10th National Assembly of Mauritania: Lifted immunity of Mohamed Bouya Ould Cheikh Mohamed Vadel

 Ould Cheikh Mohamed Vadel tried to attend the parliamentary session held the day after his immunity was lifted.
 The police summoned him on 31 July, with his lawyer reporting he wasn't allowed to meet him.
 A video Ould Cheikh Mohamed Vadel recorded before his arrest was released, with him mentioning the yearly occurrence of cases of insults against Muhammad in Mauritania that went unpunished and adding "that all other tracks are not important and should not distract the Mauritanian people from defending the Prophet (PBUH)".

 A peaceful protest held by supporters of Mohamed Bouya in front of the Ministry of Justice was dispersed by the police, with the leader of the Kavana Movement (member of the State of Justice Coalition) Yacoub Ould Lemrabett declaring that he and young people from the movement were "subjected to repression and beatings by the police".

 The Judiciary Police referred the deputy to the public prosecutor on 3 August, three days after his arrest, with a request to imprison him.
 The Public Prosecutor charged him with "publication of insult, defamation and slander against the President of the Republic".
 An investigative judge in the wilaya of Nouakchott-Ouest rejected the Public Prosecution's request to refer deputy Mohamed Bouya Ould Cheikh Mohamed Vadel to prison, deciding to place him under judicial control instead.

+On 7 August 2023, an order was issued remanding MP Mohamed Bouye Ould Cheikh Mohamed Vadel to prison, overturning the earlier decision to keep him under judicial control, and he then remained in detention for nearly three months.
+During this period, independent Mauritanian outlets reported that his health deteriorated and that he was transferred from custody to hospital on more than one occasion.
+Political groups, including the “تحالف أمل موريتانيا” coalition, issued statements holding the authorities responsible for safeguarding his health while in detention.
+On 2 November 2023, he was granted provisional release following a court decision ordering the end of his pre-trial detention.